History of the Democratic Republic of the Congo: Independence and the Congo Crisis (1960–65)

-Following the riots in Leopoldville 4–7 January 1959, and in Stanleyville on 31 October 1959, the Belgians realised they could not maintain control of such a vast country in the face of rising demands for independence.
+Following the riots in Leopoldville (4–7 January 1959) and in Stanleyville (31 October 1959), the Belgians realised they could not maintain control of such a vast country in the face of rising demands for independence.
 Belgian and Congolese political leaders held a Round Table Conference in Brussels beginning on 18 January 1960.

 At the end of the conference, on 27 January 1960, it was announced that elections would be held in the Congo on 22 May 1960, and full independence granted on 30 June 1960.
 The elections produced the nationalist Patrice Lumumba as prime minister, and Joseph Kasavubu as president.

 On independence the country adopted the name "Republic of the Congo" (République du Congo).
 The French colony of Middle Congo (Moyen Congo) also chose the name Republic of the Congo upon its independence, so the two countries were more commonly known as Congo-Léopoldville and Congo-Brazzaville, after their capital cities.

 In 1960, the country was very unstable—regional tribal leaders held far more power than the central government—and with the departure of the Belgian administrators, almost no skilled bureaucrats remained in the country.
 The first Congolese graduated from university only in 1956, and very few in the new nation had any idea how to manage a country of such size.

 On 5 July 1960, a military mutiny by Congolese soldiers against their European officers broke out in the capital and rampant looting began.
 On 11 July 1960 the richest province of the country, Katanga, seceded under Moise Tshombe.
 The United Nations sent 20,000 peacekeepers to protect Europeans in the country and try to restore order.
 Western paramilitaries and mercenaries, often hired by mining companies to protect their interests, also began to pour into the country.
 In this period Congo's second richest province, Kasai, also announced its independence on 8 August 1960.

 After trying to get help from the United States and the United Nations, Prime Minister Lumumba turned to the USSR for assistance.
 Nikita Khrushchev agreed to help, offering advanced weaponry and technical advisors.
 The United States viewed the Soviet presence as an attempt to take advantage of the situation and gain a proxy state in sub-Saharan Africa.
 UN forces were ordered to block any shipments of arms into the country.
 The United States also looked for a way to replace Lumumba as leader.
 President Kasavubu had clashed with Prime Minister Lumumba and advocated an alliance with the West rather than the Soviets.
 The U.S. sent weapons and CIA personnel to aid forces allied with Kasavubu and combat the Soviet presence.